vercel/next.js/docs/api-reference/next/amp.md

   </ul>
 </details>

+> AMP support is one of our advanced features, you can read more about it [here](/docs/amp-support/introduction.md).

-To enable AMP support for a page, add the following config to your page:
+To enable AMP, add the following config to your page:

 ```jsx
 export const config = { amp: true }